Rathetsu/doc-parse-poc/README.md

-# 📄 Document Parser with AI Analysis
+# 📄 POC for using Docling to parse documents to structured output for AI analysis

 A proof-of-concept application that combines **Docling**'s powerful document parsing capabilities with **OpenAI's API** to enable intelligent analysis and interaction with your documents.